-- A new study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.
+- A recent study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.

 - Dogs can’t dissipate heat as well as we can, so heat and humidity can be dangerous.